flashcordon/big-history/Mystères-physique.md

 probably arising from the quality of current data sets.
 Forecasts predict that future all-sky radio continuum surveys with the SKA should achieve the accuracy necessary to make a stringent test of consistency with the CMB dipole [23, 24]
+- ensions
+have emerged within the ΛCDM model, most notably a statistically significant discrepancy in the value of the Hubble constant, H0.
+Since the notion of cosmic expansion determined by a single parameter is intimately tied to the CP, implications of the H0 tension may extend beyond ΛCDM to the CP itself.
+This review surveys current observational hints for deviations from the expecta- tions of the CP, highlighting synergies and disagreements that warrant further study.
+Setting aside the debate about individual large structures, potential deviations from the CP include variations of cosmological parameters on the sky, discrepancies in the cosmic dipoles, and mysterious alignments in quasar polarizations and galaxy spins.
+-  Simply put,
+there exists a length scale beyond the reach of the rich structures that we observe in the local Universe, namely stars, galaxies and galaxy clusters, where the Universe should look the same in all directions.
+In other words, the Universe is isotropic.
+Moreover, this statement must hold true for all observers; if observer A erects a telescope somewhere else in the cosmos, she is expected to recover a universe that looks the same as observer B’s universe at an expected scale.
+Given enough observers seeing isotropic universes, it is once again intuitive that this guarantees there is no special place in the Universe, or alternatively that the Universe is homogeneous
+- in order to have computable and predictive cosmological modeling, it is natural to start with the CP as the working assumption.
+Yet, since the CP is not a fundamental physical symmetry, but rather an assumption imposed when we interpret observations, there is nothing that prevents it being violated at a higher precision and/or when one does not assume the same behavior for a physical observable over the celestial sphere, i. e. not averaging over the sky.
+The results highlighted in this review suggest that we have already reached the level of precision where violations of the CP may show in re- sults.
+Systematics may be at play across a host of observables, but as the number of observations grow, this possibility seems less likely.
+If the Universe is not FLRW, but we view it through the prism of FLRW, cos- mological tensions are inevitable.
+Interestingly, a host of fascinating observational tensions exist, including the H0 tension [45, 51–58], the S8 tension [178–181], potentially a curvature tension [119, 296], and an AISW tension
+-